Lackland Air Force Base: Units

-Lackland AFB hosts a collection of vintage military aircraft on static display on its parade grounds, including a Boeing B-52 Stratofortress, McDonnell Douglas F-4 Phantom II, Lockheed SR-71 Blackbird, B-29 Superfortress, C-121 Constellation, Boeing B-17 Flying Fortress and a B-25 Mitchell.
+Lackland AFB hosts a collection of vintage military aircraft on static display on its parade grounds as part of the USAF Airman Heritage Museum, including a Boeing B-52 Stratofortress, McDonnell Douglas F-4 Phantom II, Lockheed SR-71 Blackbird, B-29 Superfortress, C-121 Constellation, Boeing B-17 Flying Fortress and a B-25 Mitchell.

 Training mission

 Lackland Air Force Base is home to the 37th Training Wing (37 TRW) which operates a variety of training squadrons.
 Within the 37th TRW is the 37th Training Group (37 TRG) which oversees the 5 technical training schools on the base, and the 737 TRG which oversees the Basic Military Training squadrons.

 Basic training (enlisted)

 Lackland is best known for its role in being the sole location for U.S. Air Force enlisted Basic Military Training (BMT) for the active duty Regular Air Force, Air Force Reserve and Air National Guard.
 BMT is organized into nine basic training squadrons, each with their own training site on the base.
 Each squadron is equipped with either a dining facility or a medical clinic.
 Some BMT squadrons share dining facilities if they are located close enough together and the same is true for medical clinics.
 Each squadron also has a specific exercise area where basic trainees conduct physical readiness training (PRT).
 Also, AFOSI anti-terrorism teams are trained here.